openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/beta_testing.rst

 If you do want a staff member to be a beta tester, a different, second email address must be used for this additional role.
-The privileges of the course staff role override those of a beta tester, so a second registration on the site, activation, and enrollment in the course are necessary using this second email address.
+The privileges of the course staff role override those of a beta tester, so a second registration on the site, as well as activation and enrollment in the course, are necessary using this second email address.
 The staff member must log in using the second email address (with the beta tester role) in order to experience the course as a student.

 .. _What_Test: